IRLichigoDEV/THE-dictionary/README.md

 lowk / highk — low key / high key

 # M
-mb — my bad
+mb — my bad  / maybe
 mf — motherf***er
 mfw — my face when
+m/w (mw) — matching with  (profile pictures on a social media)
 # N
 ngl — not gonna lie
-nm — not much
-nvm — never mind
+nm — not much, but also not mad nvm — never mind

 # O